dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/sl-jdbc.md

 - `Entity()` - Used for entities like primary and foreign keys - `Entity('order_id')`

 Note: If you prefer a more explicit path to create the `where` clause, you can optionally use the `TimeDimension` feature.
 This helps separate out categorical dimensions from time-related ones.
-The `TimeDimension` input takes the time dimension name and also requires granularity, like this: `TimeDimension('metric_time', 'month')`.
+The `TimeDimension` input takes the time dimension name optionally requires granularity, like this: `TimeDimension('metric_time', 'month')`.

 For both `TimeDimension()` and `Dimension()` objects, the grain is only required if the aggregation time dimensions for the measures & metrics associated with the where filter have different grains.